Lutcher Stark- a Precursor to contemporary Longhorn strength coaches

 Reflection Point Lutcher Stark

 When you enter the stadium from the west side, you go into Bellmont Hall, named after our first AD.
-Theo Bellmont, one of the founders of the SWC, was only the second most influential person on the program from 1910-1935.
+Theo Bellmont, one of the founders of the SWC, was the second-most-influential person on the program from 1910-1935.

 In the book “100 Things” author Jenna McEachern says, “Stark influenced the direction and the attitude of The University of Texas in a big way.
 He had a vision of what this University should be, and like Frank Erwin, he wheeled, pushed, and bullied his vision into reality.”
 He was a wealthy visionary power broker passionate about making U.T. the best in academics and sports.
 He was appointed to the Board of Regents in 1919 and served for 25 years, 12 years as Chairman.

-Lutcher Stark brought the first student automobile to Texas, This was one of many other first that forever changed the landscape of the U.T.
+Lutcher Stark brought the first student automobile to Texas.
+This was one of many other firsts that forever changed the landscape of the U.T.
 Campus.

 More than any other person, Lutcher Stark put UT on the path to athletic greatness.
 During his many years (1919-1944) as a member and chairman of the UT Board of Regents, Stark made countless UT contributions.
 He served as a regent longer than any other person ever has, and for decades he gave both time and treasure to the university he loved.
 (Stark, famously, sat on the sidelines with the coach during games).